 Financial assistance is available to eligible parties in the form of Brownfield Grants funded by HSCA and the Brownfield Revolving Loan Fund.
 Both help eligible borrowers pay for the cleanup of brownfields.
 Please refer to SIRS Loans and Grants for more information.

 To date, DNREC has certified over 200 sites as brownfields and has successfully remediated many of these sites.
-A study was recently conducted by the University of Delaware to quantify the significant economic benefit of the brownfields program.
-You may read more about the study in a press release, and will also find the brownfields study online.
+Studies were recently conducted by the University of Delaware to quantify the significant economic benefit of the brownfields program and non-economic benefits of the brownfields program.

 The HSCA Advisory Committee (HAC) represents the public and community interest in Delaware’s Brownfield Program by providing advice and assistance to DNREC’s Division of Waste & Hazardous Substances.
 The HAC is comprised of consultants, developers, local business men and women, and representatives from the Division of Waste & Hazardous Substances.
 Please see the HAC webpage for more information.
 Please email Jim Poling or Paul Will or contact either by phone at 302-395-2600 if you have any questions regarding Delaware’s Brownfields Development Program.